 Head Into the Towel

-The reason for this slow progress is because the head is really sensitive and overdoing the exercises can irritate things—it can make your neck pain worse, giving you headaches.
-Start off lightly and after those five repetitions, see how you feel.
-If it feels worse, you may have overdone it or you might have done the exercise incorrectly.
-Go back and watch the video and make sure you do the technique perfectly.
-If you feel good after doing the exercise, you can then progress to five repetitions and go a little bit stronger with 50 percent maximal contraction, or you can increase how long you are pushing for.
+Start lightly and after those five repetitions, check your pain level.
+If the pain worsens, you may have overdone it or done the exercise incorrectly.
+Go back, watch the video again, and ensure you do the technique properly.
+If you feel good after doing the exercise, you can progress to five repetitions and go a little bit stronger with 50 percent maximal contraction, or you may continue the progression.